 The guidance notes will underpin the code, explaining the importance of the principles and helping the user apply them in practice.
 The code is suitable for application in all types of public sector organisation but the guidance notes provide guidance on relating the code to the different governance frameworks in operation in the public services.
 It contains good practice guidance that will be of key interest to those organisations looking to improve the effectiveness of their counter fraud arrangements.

 The publication has been jointly developed by the CIPFA Better Governance Forum and the CIPFA Counter Fraud Centre.
-You can find out more about the centre here.

 The PDF comes with a license that allows it to be shared throughout your organisation.
 Customers will need to register and login to CIPFA’s website to access the publication.